-Here’s my 5 non-boring kids party bag ideas5 non-boring kids party bags ideas.
+Here’s 5 non-boring kids party bag ideas for 7 year olds5 non-boring kids party bags ideas.
 No more use once and chuck plastic tat Click To Tweet

-Not kiddy versions, but proper harmonicas.
+Not kiddy versions, but a proper *harmonica.
 Around Christmas time you can get really good chunky ones (N had one in his stocking a few years ago) for under a fiver.
-But I’ve also spotted them in Tiger for around £2, and more recently in Home Bargains for around £2.
-A friend also got some online for £2.50 each.
+But I’ve also spotted them in Flying Tiger, Home Bargains as well as being able to get them online.
 Apart from the chunky one we have, the others aren’t as heavy and good quality, BUT, the great thing about harmonicas is that even with toddlers blowing them, they still sound quite good.

 Now, I’m not thinking activity books.
 Maybe N’s the only child out there who isn’t fussed about activity or sticker books.
 I’m thinking activity packs…something crafty put together for the child to do.
-It could be a hama beads board and beads, or mini plate or mug with ceramic paint or pens.
+It could be a hama beads board and beads, or mini plate or mug with ceramic paint or pens, or these cool *scratch art keyrings.
 You could always buy a bulk lot and put 1 or 2 colours with each plate to go in the bags.
 Or t-shirt and couple of fabric pens.

 Yes parents might hate goo and worry about it going on the carpet and everywhere round the house.
 But if you get good stuff it doesn’t stick to anything.
-N and his cousin love the Scooby Doo goo and 2 figure packs, and we’ve given them as gifts or prizes before.
+N and his cousin love the *Scooby Doo Goo, and we’ve given them as gifts or prizes before.
 The goo is weird, it sticks to the figures, but it feels quite dry once you’ve removed it from your fingers, and you can easily pick it off a table, floor or wherever else if your children are mucky.
 We do tend to get it out in the kitchen so no carpet to worry about, but it’s great stuff.
-I’m struggling to find them cheap (I paid under £3 from Home Bargains), but worth looking round for.
+I’m struggling to find them cheap (we’ve had them from B&M before), but worth looking round for.

 N is just getting into his frisbee so perfect for age 4+.
 Find a reasonably weighted one and good enough size for kids to grab onto but not so it’s unmanageable.
 Supermarkets sometimes have them and good toy shops, but don’t just get 99p ones.
 They won’t fly properly.
 The only problem is fitting it in a party bag!